-Our lab focuses on proteins called histones, which package the entirety of the human genome into a nucleoprotein complex called chromatin in vivo.
+Our lab focuses on proteins called histones, which package the entirety of the human genome into a nucleoprotein complex called chromatin.
 Specific regions of chromatin are prone to fragility and chromosomal rearrangements in cancer cells.
 Consequently, understanding how this protein complex is mis-regulated is important in understanding chromosome fragility.
-Using a combination of chromatin biochemistry, single molecule microscopy, genetics, genomics and cell biology, we are currently investigating whether histone complexes can adopt alternate structural conformations in cancer cells, and the functional consequences of such alterations upon the cancer epigenome.
+Using a combination of chromatin biochemistry, computational modeling, single molecule microscopy, genetics, genomics and cell biology, we are currently investigating whether histone complexes can adopt alternate structural conformations in cancer cells, and the functional consequences of such alterations upon the cancer epigenome.

 The human genome project and other sequencing projects have provided biologists with a vast amount of information about DNA sequences that comprise various organisms.
 In eukaryotes, the genome is intimately coupled with highly conserved canonical histone proteins, which make up half the nuclear content.
 Histones H2a, H2b, H3, H4 form pseudo-symmetrical bead-like units called nucleosomes around which 147bp DNA is wrapped.
 These repeating units package the entirety of the genome, with spacing between individual nucleosomes dictated by DNA sequence, linker histone, and non-histone proteins.
 Furthermore, in regions of functional importance, variant histones such as H3.3, CenH3, H2A.X, macro H2a, H2A.Z substitute their canonical counterparts within the nucleosome.
 These histone variants dramatically alter the structure and dynamics of the local chromatin fiber resulting in epigenetic control of functions ranging from promoter accessibility to centromere identity.